christiangenco/christiangenco.github.io/things.md

 ---

+## Lists like this

+* [my-mac-os](https://github.com/nikitavoloboev/my-mac-os/) and [my-ios](https://github.com/nikitavoloboev/my-ios) by nikitavoloboev: lots of MacOS/iOS specific developer tools and workflows
+* [Works for me](https://works-for-me.github.io/): collection of developer toolkits
+* [uses this](https://usesthis.com/): interviews of the tools productive people use

+---

 What am I missing?
 What mistakes have I made?
 What advice do you have?
 [Let me know!](/contact)

 <!-- TODO: https://autolinkmaker.itunes.apple.com/ -->